dylan-lang/opendylan/documentation/hacker-guide/source/compiler-internals.rst

  optimization/dispatch.dylan: gf dispatch optimization

-optimization/assignment: here happens the "occurence typing" (type inference for instance?)...
+optimization/assignment: here happens the "occurrence typing" (type inference for instance?)...
 ``<constrain-type>`` is only for the instance? and conditionals hack